sequelize/sequelize/README.md

 The Sequelize library provides easy access to a MySQL database by mapping database entries to objects and vice versa.
 To put it in a nutshell... it's an ORM (Object-Relational-Mapper).
 The library is written entirely in JavaScript and can be used in the Node.JS environment.

+## v1.2.1 ##
+I highly recommend to [read this article about the changes in sequelize 1.2.1](http://blog.depold.com/post/12319530694/changes-in-sequelize-1-2-1), which changes some defaults and some interfaces.

 ## Features ##

 - Schema definition